-Currently WiKey works well only under relatively stable and controlled environments.
-The accuracy of our current scheme is affected by variations in the environment such as human motion in surrounding areas, changes in orientation and distance of transceivers, typing speeds, and keyboard layout and size.
-Next, we elaborate some limitations of our current implementation of WiKey.
+Currently, WiKey works well under relatively stable and controlled environments where the positions of user and hardware setup relative to each other stay almost the same.
+The accuracy of our current scheme will be affected by variations in the environment such as human motion in surrounding areas, changes in orientation and distance of transceivers [29] [30], typing speeds, and keyboard layout and size.

-Interference Free Surroundings.
 During our experiments, we assumed that the major motion is due to keystrokes of the target user only and no other major motion such as walking occurs in the room where CSI data is collected.
-WiKey is currently designed for and tested with only two persons in a room i.e. the person guiding the user during data collection and the user himself.
-WiKey may be extended to allow small movement in the environment e.g. having multiple persons walking in a library, however this would require training WiKey with the profiles of those activities and adding the capability to subtract the waveforms of those activities to extract the waveforms of keystrokes.
-Furthermore, most of the parameters used in our keystroke extraction algorithm are scenario dependent and need to be changed if CSI sampling rates or physical environment changes such as change in distance or orientation of transceivers.
-In future, we plan to develop schemes for automatic tuning of system parameters.
+WiKey may be extended to allow small movements in the environment e.g. having multiple people walking in the vicinity.
+However, this would require training WiKey with the profiles of those activities and adding the capability to subtract the waveforms of those activities to extract the waveforms of keystrokes.
+Furthermore, most of the parameters used in our keystroke extraction algorithm are scenario dependent and need to be updated if CSI sampling rates or physical environment changes such as change in distance or orientation of transceivers.
+In future, we plan to develop schemes for automatic tuning of WiKey's system parameters.
+Based on our experimental observations, due to inconsistencies in user's typing behavior, the shapes of waveforms tend to differ on different days, given the same experimental setup.
+However, we believe that with enough training data collected over multiple different days for each user, WiKey can recognize keystrokes even if the users tend to type inconsistently on different days.
+One possible solution direction is to divide each user's training data for each keystroke into multiple clusters, and then build classifiers for each of those clusters for recognize keystrokes.